krishna2/krishna2.github.io/bg/author.md

 Who wrote the Bhagavad Gita? (or the great epic Mahabharatha?).

-If you answered, "Krishna(1) or Krishna(2) or even Sanjaya", congratulations, you have peeled the first three layers.
+If you answered, "Krishna(1) or Sanjaya or Krishna(2)(another Krishna)", congratulations, you have peeled the first three layers.
 There are at least three more levels. 🙂

+## Intro

 Bhagavad Gita (literally meaning "The Song of God") is a set of 18 chapters consisting in total 700 (or 701) verses.
 These in turn are part of the Sixth book (Bhishma parva) as part of the great epic Mahabharatha which consists of 18 books - comprising a total of ~100,000 verses. [each verse, most commonly, is a couplet of lines].